MartonHorvath98/BeltingLab/README.md

 >[!NOTE]
 >*In this case, we follow the aprroach remains genome mapping, followed by building a more accurate, splicing-sensitive transcriptome in a genome-guided manner, and then to increase the number of mapped reads by aligning them to the assembled transcriptome.
 However, these steps will only happen as part of the later workflow to identify gene fusions, and mutated genes.*

 There are many bioinformatics tools available to perform the alignment of short reads.
-Here, the one used is Hisat2, one of the most popular mapper tools, which stands for “hierarchical indexing for spliced alignment of transcripts 2”.
+Here, the one used is **Hisat2 (v.2.2.1)**, one of the most popular mapper tools, which stands for “hierarchical indexing for spliced alignment of transcripts 2”.
 Hisat2 provides fast and sensitive alignment, in a splice-sensitive manner, which makes it ideal for aligning RNA-samples.
-Besides Hisat2, read will also be aligned with quasi-mapper, Salmon.
+Besides Hisat2, read will also be aligned with quasi-mapper, **Salmon (v.1.10.1)**.
 The technique employed by Salmon rapidly approximates the positions where reads might originate from the transcriptome without producing an explicit alignment of reads to the genome allowing a rapid quantification of gene expression levels.

 >[!NOTE]
 >*Besides the mapper algorithms, we will use Samtools for processing and analysing the data.
 It includes tools for file format conversion and manipulation, sorting, querying, and statistics amongst other methods.*

-### Prepare reference genome

->[!IMPORTANT]
->***It is crucial to download the same reference in .fasta and .gff format from the same origin, to avoid conflicts in later steps of the analysis pipeline.
-Here, the GRCh38 release version v.108 (2022 Oct) of H. sapiens (human) from Ensembl is used as reference.***

 Indexes for the hisat2 and salmon aligners are created using the `makeGrch38.sh` script.
 The hisat2-build command will create eight files with the extensions *.1.ht2, .2.ht2, .3.ht2, .4.ht2, .5.ht2, .6.ht2, .7.ht2* and *.8.ht2*.
 These files together are the index for hisat2.
 Because the plans include heavy focus on alternative splicing and gene fusion events, the genome index is created with transcript annotations using the `--ss` and `--exon` flags.
 These take into account the prepared exons and splice sites, in HISAT2's own format (three or four tab-separated columns).

+>[!IMPORTANT]
+>***It is crucial to download the same reference in .fasta and .gff format from the same origin, to avoid conflicts in later steps of the analysis pipeline.
+Here, the GRCh38 release version v.108 (2022 Oct) of H. sapiens (human) from Ensembl is used as reference.***

 ```bash
 # The Ensembl release version and base URLs for downloads
 ENSEMBL_RELEASE=108